Jim McCormick (author): Skydiving

+In 2023, McCormick was inducted into the Hall of Fame of Parachuting, an honor recognizing individuals who have made significant and lasting contributions to the sport of skydiving.
+The induction took place during the annual reunion of the Pioneers of Sport Parachuting in Felicity, California, an event that celebrates influential figures in the history and development of parachuting.
+His induction recognized both his achievements as a skydiver and his broader contributions to the parachuting community.

+Throughout his skydiving career, McCormick has accumulated more than a dozen world records in large formation skydives.
+Among these achievements is participation in the Fédération Aéronautique Internationale (FAI) recognized 400-way formation world record, one of the largest skydiving formations ever completed.
+In addition to his accomplishments in the air, McCormick has also contributed to the broader skydiving community through organizational and leadership roles, including serving as director of development for the International Skydiving Museum & Hall of Fame, where he helped support initiatives preserving the history and heritage of the sport.

 Speaking

 After returning from the skydiving expedition to the North Pole in 1995, McCormick became a professional speaker.
 His activities have expanded to include organizational consulting, executive and performance coaching, and writing books and articles.
 His book, The Power of Risk - How Intelligent Choices Will Make You More Successful was a 2009 finalist in the career category of the Next Generation Indie Book Awards.
 The First Time Manager was a finalist for the Management Book of the Year awards from the Chartered Management Institute.